IBWA Supports World Water Day 2015

 Of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92 percent; less than one percent.
 Moreover, data derived from U.S. Environmental Protection Agency (EPA) figures demonstrates that plastic water bottles make up less than one-third of one percent of the U.S. waste stream.

 Consumers across the United States choose bottled water because it is a healthy, refreshing beverage.
-Bottled water is comprehensively regulated by the FDA as a packaged water and food product and it provides a consistently safe and reliable source of drinking water.
+Bottled water is comprehensively regulated by the FDA as a packaged food product and it provides a consistently safe and reliable source of drinking water.
 Bottled water has its own stringent FDA manufacturing standards governing its safety, purity and labeling.
-And, by federal law, the U.S. Food and Drug Administration (FDA) regulations governing the safety and quality of bottled water must be at least as stringent as the EPA regulations that govern tap water.
-And, in some very important cases like lead, coliform bacteria, and E. coli, bottled water regulations are substantially more stringent.
+And, by federal law, the FDA regulations governing the safety and quality of bottled water must be at least as stringent as the EPA standards that govern tap water.
+And, in some very important cases like lead, coliform bacteria, and E. coli, bottled water regulations are substantially more stringent than EPA standards for tap.

 # # #